A Roll of the Bones

 As the story unfolds in Newfoundland, in Bermuda, in Virginia, in England and on the wild Atlantic Ocean, the characters face not only their worst fears but the darkest secrets of their own hearts.
 As they encounter other European colonists, enslaved Africans, and indigenous Americans, they are forced to confront the realities of colonization even as they struggle to carve out their own place in this strange "New World."

 My first full-length, professionally-produced play, The Mirror is about Armine Gosling, pioneering Newfoundland suffragist.
-It will be produced by Persistence Theatre Company in Fall 2021.
-Watch for updates!
+It's produced by Persistence Theatre Company and runs from October 21-24, 2021.
+Get tickets at the LSPU Box Office, 709-753-4531.

 In February 2021 I started a serial mystery novel featuring a dead St. John's politician and a group of book club ladies solving the crime.
-I post a new chapter every Tuesday and you can read along here.
+The saga is now complete, and you can read the whole story here.

 Not The Foggiest Clue